top of page

 ' Detail': Mont Klamott, Volks Park, Friedrichschain, Berlin

-As I mentioned earlier I work with images in series.
-It is impossible to capture every aspect of a scene in a single painting and with the potential outcomes almost limitless that it makes sense to explore alternative realizations of an idea or concept.
+As with much of my work, this painting is part of a series.
+It is impossible to capture every aspect of a subject in a single painting, and with the potential outcomes almost limitless, it makes sense to explore alternative realisations of an idea or concept.
+Each painting in a series asks a slightly different question of the same material, and the answers accumulate into something richer than any single work could achieve alone.

 bottom of page